Last updated on January 2nd, 2022 at 04:05 pm

-Recently I had the opportunity to check out the most sexy teardrop trailer I’ve seen on the market, and it happens to have been started right here in my hometown, Eugene, Oregon.
+Recently I had the opportunity to check out the sexiest teardrop trailer I’ve seen on the market, and it happens to have been started right here in my hometown, Eugene, Oregon.
 Jon and Sawyer Christianson founded the company Oregon Trail’R, and set out to make a teardrop trailer that everyone could enjoy.

 The teardrop trailers can be towed almost anywhere by almost any type of vehicle, and still give you that feeling that you’re actually camping!
 These comfortable trailers come in three models, configured from mild to wild, and ensure you will have a good nights rest no matter where you travel.

 The brothers were born into a teardrop loving family and continued the legacy with their beautifully crafted teardrop trailers today.
 Before they were even born, their parents had purchased a 1946 Cub Modernistic teardrop and spent the better part of their childhood exploring the western half of the United States.

 in 2004, their parents re-furbished the Modernistic and gave it to Jon and his new bride Jamie as a wedding gift.
 This photo below is the original trailer which inspired the brothers.